 I enjoy reading articles that disagree with each other.
-This week we read Prensky, M. (2001).
-Digital natives, digital immigrants part 1 and Kirschner, P. A., & De Bruyckere, P. (2017).
-The myths of the digital native and the multitasker.
+This week we read Marc Prensky‘s Digital natives, digital immigrants part 1 and Paul A. Kirschnerab Pedro and De Bruyckerec’s The myths of the digital native and the multitasker.

 I understood where Prensky got his observations and some seem point on while others I questioned.
 I appreciated Kirschner’s retorts about how digital natives don’t always know the correct ways to use technology and against the myth of multitasking.

 For this post, I want to focus on the first point.
 One of my favorite classes that I teach is Computer Apps to 7th & 8th graders.
 In this class they learn how to correctly use the G Suite apps and more.
 They usually approach the class feeling like they have nothing to learn and have no reason to take the class.
 However, while all of them are pretty comfortable with most of the applications they don’t know how to use them properly.

 This is illustrated so clearly when I teach them how to use Google Slides.
 On the first assignment I repeatedly tell them very clearly not to change any fonts, colors, backgrounds, or other styling.
 Most of them reluctantly listen but there are always a few who cannot help themselves.
 They make their slideshow “beautiful.”
 Then comes the second assignment when they use the same slide show and learn how to edit the Master.
 The master allows them to change the styling of the whole presentation.
 Except for the parts that they had already changed manually.
 Now they regret not listening to me… Next time… maybe.